-The client - a direct marketing agency serving major corporate clients - design and implement tailored sales support programs.
+The client, InDreams, a direct marketing agency serving major corporate clients - design and implement tailored sales support programs.
 The latter are meant to drive sales by increasing the engagement of target consumer groups and enhancing their shopping experiences.
 The sales support programs are often based on communications conducted with web platforms and mobile applications.
 The client needed to build a software application with which to process and visualize the results of consumer behaviour research conducted in the context of FMCG retail facilities.
 The visualization tool was supposed to provide analytic insights and facilitate the optimization of commercial space and consumer purchasing paths in such retail facilities.

 We were engaged to programme the application with which to process the input behavioural data gathered and visualize the latter in a few different formats to foster insightful analysis and layout optimization decisions.
 The consumer-behaviour data processing and visualization tool was meant to support the client’s research personnel who design retail facility layouts with a view to creating rewarding consumer shopping experiences at the shop shelf and optimizing sales revenue for the client’s FMCG customer organizations.